Kimaka: Location

 Kimaka is bordered by to the west by the Nile River, (from Nalubaale Power Station to Bujagali Power Station), to the south by the Kampala-Jinja Highway (from Nalubaale Power Station to the first roundabout as one enters Jinja from Kampala), to the east by Qaddafi Barracks and to the north by the area north of the Jinja Airport.
 This location is about 3.6 km from the central business district of Jinja.
-The coordinates of Kimaka are:0°27'01.0"N, 33°11'30.0"E (Latitude:0.450278; Longitude:33.191667).
+The coordinates of Kimaka are: 0°27'01.0"N, 33°11'30.0"E (Latitude: 0.450278; Longitude: 33.191667).

 Overview

-Kimaka is divided into the Eastern Zone, east of the Jinja-Budondo Road, and the Western Zone, to the west of that road.
+Kimaka is divided into 111 districts across four regional zones, the Northern Region, Central Region, Eastern Region, and Western region.
+The Eastern Zone, east of the Jinja-Budondo Road, and the Western Zone, to the west of that road.
 The Eastern Zone is dominated by Jinja Airport and the Uganda Senior Command and Staff College.
 The Western Zone is primarily composed of middle class residential neighborhoods and, closer to the River Nile, by the three hydroelectric dams from south to north: Nalubaale, Kiira, and Bujagali.
 Kimaka Power Station, a 50 MW thermal power plant that uses heavy fuel oil, is located adjacent to Kiira Power Station.